Lucien Golvin

-Lucien Camille Golvin (18 July 1905 at Villebougis (Yonne) – 6 of July, 2002) was a noted French university professor who specialized in the study of art from the peoples of the Maghreb.
+Lucien Camille Golvin (18 July 1905 – 6 July 2002) was a French university professor and specialist in Maghreb art.
+Beginning his career in Tunisia in 1929, he went on to direct arts and crafts institutions and founded museums in Sfax, Oran, and Constantine.
+In Algeria, he collaborated with Georges Marçais on archaeological research at Kalâa of Béni Hammad and later became professor of Islamic art and archaeology at the Université d'Aix-Marseille (1962–1977).
+His career combined museum curation, field research, and academic teaching, shaping the study of Islamic and Maghreb art.

 Biography

 After spending his childhood at Yonne and his formative tertiary education years at Joigny, he left for Tunisia in 1929 to receive a professorship.
 After ten years, he received a nomination to be Regional Director of the Arts and Tradition at Sfax.
 His knowledge of tribal Arab culture and personable self, led to take the organization to new heights.
 There, he founded the Dar Jellouli Museum and during the sombre years of the Second World War, received a philosophy degree.

 The next big development in his career came in Algeria when he took a position, from 1946 to 1957, as Director of Artisan Services to the General Government.
 There he founded 3 more museums, this time Ethnographic Museums in Oran, Algeria and Constantine.
 He met Georges Marçais who inspired him to follow a different route with him; to do archaeological research as a team at Kalâa of Béni Hammad on the site of the palace of the Ziri at Achir.
 In 1954, he submitted his grand thesis to the University of Algeria.
 From 1957 to 1962, he occupied the role of the Chairman of Islamic Art and Civilization in at the faculty of Social Sciences.
 From 1962 to 1977, he was a professor at the Université d'Aix-Marseille where he was the Chairman of the Arts and the Chairman of Arabic Archeology.

 He also led several scientific missions later in his career.
 From Balis-Meskéné (Syria) to Thula (Yemen) and Fes (Morocco).

 Golvin was the father of the architect, archeologist and watercolorist Jean-Claude Golvin and of the artist Jacques Golvin.